Flash-Star/WD-HSE-Integrator/README.md

 The GSL routines in SNproj.c have been removed in favor of manually doing a combination of Newton iteration and brute force searching to get the HSE density in each zone.

+NOTICE RE.
+COPYRIGHT STATUS:

+Because this code uses the GSL, we must use the GPL (included in the LICENSE file), and this applies to the following 6 source files:

+compute_4km_flash_profile.sh
+Teos.h
+cgs.h
+SNproj.c
+composition.h
+Teos_f.c

+However, the GPL does NOT apply to the following, as they are from Frank Timmes' Helmholtz EOS distribution:

+helm_eos.f
+helm_table.dat
+vector_eos.dek